bigmark641/TheTowerOfBible/README.md

 ## Disclaimers
 I believe the thesaurus API has a daily limit of something like 20,000 words.

-The code is really messy, and maybe I'll go back and clean it up someday.
+The html code is really messy, and maybe I'll clean it up someday.